Top Tips When Buying Investment Property in San Diego

 Calculate Your Costs Accurately

 Make sure to budget for all expenses beyond the purchase price.
-These include property taxes, insurance, maintenance, utilities (if paid by the landlord), and any HOA fees.
+These include asset taxes, insurance, maintenance, utilities (if paid by the landlord), and any HOA fees.

 Get Pre-Approved for Financing